 Over 200 Ubari residents gathered in September to formally inaugurate the open-air marketplace, which includes a community park for recreation.
-Local civil society groups helped develop it with support from USIP and funding from the United Nations’ World Food Program.
+Fezzan Libya Organization with other local civil society groups helped develop it, supported by USIP and funded by the United Nations’ World Food Program.
 A central marketplace — where many of Ubari’s 35,000 residents buy produce, household goods and other essentials — has always been a core of the city’s life and economy.
 But the old market was forced to close during a three-year surge in fighting between the area’s ethnic Tebu and Tuareg communities.

 Building peace and better governance in Ubari and Libya’s vast Fezzan region is important not only to Libya’s national peace process but also to better security across the Sahel, Maghreb and Mediterranean regions.
 Ubari and Fezzan’s other cities are transit hubs for trafficking of weapons and fighters across Fezzan to conflict zones in the Maghreb and Sahel — and for the smuggling of refugees from sub-Saharan Africa to Europe.
 Ubari is close to Libya’s largest oil field and protests by Libyan youth in recent years have forced different fields to shut down production.
 Ubari has been the site of efforts by the Islamic State (ISIS) to build a foothold in Fezzan.